UMich-TAD-Lab/coregistration-check/README.md

 # Checking Coregistration
-- Protocol Developed by Kristen Stauffer
+- Protocol Developed by Tyler Hein
 - Webpage Developed by Andie Bulbin

 ## To open SPM12